top of page

 You now have your basic SEO strategy mapped out.
 This will form the foundations of your wider SEO efforts, which you can carry out over several months depending on your time constraints.

-Depending on how much time you have to commit to SEO, you could aim to optimise one or two pages every month and write a blog article each month.
+Depending on how much time you have to commit to your SEO, you could aim to optimise one or two pages every month and write a blog article each month.
 This involves adding keywords to your website text, writing optimised blog articles for your target audience and optimising the images on your website.
-I will cover page optimisation and blogging in another guide.
+I will cover on-page SEO and blogging in other guides.

-Once you have completed the steps in this guide, you will have made a really good start on your SEO.
-Whilst this stage may seem tedious, it will allow you to embark on your SEO strategy safe in the knowledge that you are on the right track.
+Once you have completed the steps in this guide, you will have made a really good start on your SEO strategy.
+Whilst this stage may seem tedious, it will allow you to embark on your SEO campaign safe in the knowledge that you are on the right track.

-If you like, you can go ahead and add your new SEO titles and descriptions and h1 tags to your website pages straight away.
+If you want a short, quick win, you can go ahead and add your new SEO titles and descriptions and h1 tags to your website pages straight away.
 Then, you can go back and optimise the page text and images on each website page individually.
-This is how I carry out my own SEO strategy and I find it provides a modest SEO boost within a few weeks.
+This is how I carry out my own SEO strategy and I usually find it provides a modest SEO boost within a few weeks.

-Since 2020, I have helped many small businesses get found online with SEO.
-My SEO consultancy services, products and self-study courses help small business owners increase their online visibility, credibility and sales without needing to rely on expensive paid ads, viral videos or agency outsourcing.
+Since 2020, I have helped many independent and small businesses get found online with SEO.
+My SEO consultancy services, SEO coaching programmes and self-study courses help my clients captivate, connect with and convert their target audience.

-I offer a range of SEO consultancy services to UK small businesses, including 1:1 Power Hours, SEO Auditing and intensive SEO consultancy packages.
+My aim is to help my clients transform their websites into revenue-generating assets.
+I offer a range of SEO consultancy services to UK businesses, including SEO strategy sessions, SEO auditing and SEO consultancy packages.

 Subscribe to My Newsletter